-Maria Martin

-Independent Non-executive Director

-Maria Martin joined amaysim in 2015 and has over 30 years experience in accounting, business advisory services, risk and general management.
+Maria Martin Position Independent Non-Executive Director Experience & expertise Maria Martin joined amaysim in 2015 and has over 30 years experience in accounting, business advisory services, risk and general management.
 Maria is also an Independent non-executive director of OrotonGroup Limited.
 Previous professional experience includes 15 years as a partner at Pricewaterhouse Coopers.

-Bachelor of Commerce from the University of New South Wales, is a Graduate of the Australian Institute of Company Directors and a Fellow of Chartered Accountants, Australia and New Zealand.

-Audit and risk management committee (Chairperson)
+Qualifications Bachelor of Commerce from the University of New South Wales, is a Graduate of the Australian Institute of Company Directors and a Fellow of Chartered Accountants, Australia and New Zealand.
+Special responsibilities Audit and risk management committee (Chairperson) Interest in shares and options 16,666 Shares

-16,666 Shares

-Peter O'Connell

-Non-executive Director

-Peter O'Connell co-founded amaysim and was Chairman of amaysim from incorporation until June 2015.
+Peter O'Connell Position Non-Executive Director Experience & expertise Peter O'Connell co-founded amaysim and was Chairman of amaysim from incorporation until June 2015.
 Previous professional experience includes partner at Minter Ellison and Gilbert & Tobin, Asia Pacific Counsel for BellSouth, founding a boutique advisory business in telecommunications and technology, as well as senior executive and CEO roles for large Australian organisations.
 Peter has served on a number of boards for private and public companies and on government boards.

-Peter holds a Bachelor of Arts (Hons) from the University of Sydney and a LLB Bachelor of Law from Australian National University.

-Remuneration and nomination committee
+Qualifications Peter holds a Bachelor of Arts (Hons) from the University of Sydney and a LLB Bachelor of Law from Australian National University Special responsibilities Remuneration and nomination committee Interest in shares and options 7,734,010 Shares

-7,734,010 Shares